-The Social Cognition research group is interested in how social factors shape human behavior as we interact with one another.
-One key focus is the impact of intergroup contact on behaviour at the levels of both individual interaction, and at a broader societal level.
-Other areas of interest include how information about other’s experiences influence decision making in applied settings such as perceptions of disease risk, empathy in Social Work practitioners, and student health.
-Other topics of research include social attention and face perception, and use laboratory techniques such as eyetracking and fMRI.
+The Social Cognition research group is interested in how social and cognitive factors shape human behaviour as we interact with one another.
+Members of the group focus on the cognitive, perceptual and attentional underpinnings of social interaction and judgments.
+Another key focus is the impact of intergroup contact on behaviour at the levels of both individual interaction, and at a broader societal level.
+Further areas of interest include how information about other’s experiences influence decision making in applied settings such as perceptions of disease risk, empathy in Social Work practitioners, and student health.
+Members of the group use a variety of laboratory techniques such as eyetracking and fMRI in addition to basic behavioural methods.
 Thus, the group use a variety of theoretical and technical approaches to help understand the interacting mind.